Forest fires and air quality

 If an outdoor event is planned, it is up to the people organizing the event to decide whether it should be maintained or cancelled/rescheduled.
 They must notify participants of the poor air quality so that they can decide if they still wish to attend or not.
 It is important to keep an eye on vulnerable people such as the elderly and children who decide to attend the event anyway.

-Consult the summary of recommandation for event. (link)
+Consult the summary of recommandation for event:

 Should the N95 mask be worn for protection?